thinkjs/www.thinkjs.org/view/en/doc/2.1/api_http.md

 * `name` {String} callback parameter name, default is callback
 * `return` {Boolean}

-Return current request is jsonp requst or not.
+Return current request is jsonp request or not.

 ```js
 //url is  /index/test?callback=testxxx